polyadic/funcky-money/README.md

 * Implicit type conversion
   * Should A `Money` be constructible implicitly from a `decimal`?
   * Should adding a number to a money be possible (fiveDollars + 2.00m)?
-* Rounding
-  * Should we round at the end of an evaluation?
-  * Should we allow to inject arbitray Rounding Functions a => a?
-  * Should a user be able to construct a `Money` which does not conform to the Precision?
 * Should we have a substract and divide?
 We have negative numbers and fractions anyway.